 - Rice topped with Black Beans

 Please note that Taco Bell also lists that its hash browns are free from gluten ingredients.
 However, upon further investigation, the hashbrowns are cooked in the same fryer used to cook the Cinnabon Delights, which contain gluten.
-This means the hashbrowns are cross contaminated with gluten bits and not safe for those on a gluten-free diet to eat.
+This means the hashbrowns are cross-contaminated with gluten bits and unsafe for those on a gluten-free diet.

 Sides